 Four hours maximum had passed before he stood in front of his front door again.
 He knocked once and pushed it open.
 The time was after midnight.
 He wouldn't have been surprised to catch her asleep.

 He was only three steps inside before a tiny witch threw herself into his arms.
 They wasted no time in removing their clothes and recreating the moment they first came together on the floor of their living room.
 It was when he picked up his little witch to carry her to their bedroom that he noticed a slight green tinge to her complexion and a worried expression on her countenance.
 Immediately he feared the worst.

 "I have something to tell you, but I don't know if you will want to hear it or not."

 Surely she couldn't have been having second thoughts already?
 They had just had some of the most passionate sex they had ever had right there in the same spot they once had.
-Only this time there wasn't a senior Ministry official tied up in the cellar.
+Only that time there wasn't a senior Ministry official tied up in the cellar.
 He carefully set her back down on her feet.

 "Hermione, what's wrong?"

 She covered her face with her hands and burst into loud tears.
 If she was speaking English through her tears, he couldn't understand a word.
 Whatever was wrong was serious.
 He carefully pried her hands off of her face.
 Placing two fingers under her chin, he tenderly forced her eyes up to meet his.

 "I hadn't been with anyone in so long that I didn't even think about taking a potion and remember everything happened so fast that night that neither of us even thought about casting a charm.
 And then the next day my mind was mostly focused on whether we should be together and fuck, I'd forgotten what you could do with your tongue when properly motivated."